FrancesCoronel/personal-website-v3/site/content/_drafts/2017-05-11-interview-kapor-capital.md

 ---
 title: Interview with Kapor Capital
-excerpt: How an MS in CS student with no prior VC experience got an interview with one of the most well-recognized VC firms in Silicon Valley.
+description: How an MS in CS student with no prior VC experience got an interview with one of the most well-recognized VC firms in Silicon Valley.
 date: 2017-05-11
 draft: true
 ---